belvieir4/belvieir4/README.md

 :books: I’m currently deepening my knowledge in HTML, CSS, JavaScript and React

-:computer: I’m looking for an job oportunity to start and develop my career
+:computer: I’m looking for an job oportunity to start and grow my career in Development

 :wave: You can reach me on [my LinkedIn](https://www.linkedin.com/in/isabelcvieira/) and you can see a live preview of [my projects here](https://belvieir4.github.io/portfolio/)